kishandonga/Xamarin-GridView/README.md

 This GridView code added into your xamarin form project and rebuild project.
 For, the more information refer this [`XamGridView`](XamGridView/) sample project.

-Note : Only required to add this DLL in your xamarin from project.

 ## Usage

 Here's an example of code to write custom adapter class of the GridView and how to use adapter pattern in the xamarin forms.